Constitution of Mauritania

-The current Constitution of Mauritania was adopted on 12 July 1991.
+The current Constitution of Mauritania was adopted on July 12, 1991.
 There have been several constitutions since Mauritania's independence in 1960.

 Current constitution

 Mauritania's current constitution was officially adopted on 12 July 1991.
 Under the Constitution, Islam is the state religion, and the President must be a Muslim.

 The constitution also provides for universal, equal, and secret suffrage in elections for President and Parliament, either direct or indirect, and the protection of public and individual freedoms, including the right to form political parties, protection from slavery, the right to strike, and the right to property.
 Specifically listed protected freedoms include freedom of movement, expression, assembly, association, commerce, and intellectual creation.

 Under the constitution, the President is elected by universal direct suffrage and is vested with the executive powers including supreme command of the Armed forces, right of appointment to civil and military offices, and promulgation and execution of the law.
-He is subject to constraints by the Parliament.
-The Parliament under the constitution consists of a National Assembly and a Senate, the members of whom are given immunity to prosecution based on their votes.
+He is subject to constraints by the Parliament consisting of a unicameral National Assembly (and formerly a Senate, prior to its abolition in 2017), the members of whom are given immunity to prosecution based on their votes.
 The constitution provides for situations where the President may call for an extraordinary session of Parliament.

 The constitution also mandates the independence of the judiciary and protections against arbitrary detention, as well as a High Court of Justice as the supreme court of Mauritania.

 A High Islamic Council, an Economic and Social Council, and a National Commission of the Rights of Man are also mandated as consultative councils under the constitution.

-A 2006 referendum made the first changes since its initiation.
+A 2006 referendum made the first changes since its initiation, with further amendments in 2017.